 Section 1.
 Grievance Definition

-A grievance shall be a complaint alleging a violation involving the application and interpretation of provisions of the graduate assistant terms of employment.
+A grievance shall be a complaint alleging a violation in the application and/or interpretation of provisions of the graduate assistant terms of employment.

 Section 2.
 Representation

 An aggrieved employee may be accompanied at all stages of the grievance procedure by a witness observer or support person.
-The employee may be accompanied by legal counsel of his or choosing in lieu of a witness observer or support person in all proceedings of the procedure after Level 2.
+The employee may be accompanied by legal counsel of their choosing in lieu of a witness observer or support person in all proceedings of the procedure after Level 2

 Section 3.
 Time Limits